pyramids33/hackathon3/readme.md

 uncertainty of how to do it effectively (Urban, 2018, pp7-9).

 This project attempts to address all of those problems.
 This system stores data as named, ordered lists of signed messages which require payment to access.
-The design may seem similar to the concept of event sourcing, but is not designed for tracking every internal state change.
-It is about:

-- Asynchronous notifications for other systems
-- Allowing the data silo to do what it does best without interference
 - Publishing data and documents tailored to the recipients
-- Committing to a hash, being able to prove the existence of data at a point in time
+- Hash commitments prove the existence of data at a point in time
-- Creating mutual benefit by connecting silos (Satell, 2017)
+- Creating mutual benefit by connecting data silos (Satell, 2017)

 ## System Architecture